 To prevent this from happening, you can limit the number of data apps can use in the background.
 On most devices, you can do this by going to Settings > Data Usage > Background Data.
 You can select which apps are allowed to use data in the background.

-Alternatively, some apps will let you turn off background data usage from the app’s settings.
-For example, most social media apps have an option to turn off background data usage.
+Alternatively, some apps will let you turn off it’s usage from the app’s settings.
+For example, most social media apps have an option to turn off it’s usage.

-Keep in mind that limiting background data usage can affect how some apps work.
+Keep in mind that limiting it’s usage can affect how some apps work.
 For example, if you turn off background data for the Facebook app, you won’t be able to receive notifications when people post on your timeline.

 How to restrict iPhone background app refresh?